shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 For an explanation of the basic terms, please read [domain, multidomain and multilanguage](domain-multidomain-multilanguage.md) article first.

 !!! note
-    Demo data on the Shopsys Platform are only translated to `en` and `cs` locales.
+    Demo data on Shopsys Platform are only translated to `en` and `cs` locales.
     If you have set a different locale, you can use `translations-dump` that will create new translation files in `translations` directory and you can translate your demo data in `dataFixtures.xx.po` file.

 ## Settings and working with domains